brujoand/blog.brujordet.no/content/post/bash/Whats-going-on-in-my-shell.md

 ```

 The function `sourced_files` is just a wrapper that checks the initial config
-file, and then calls `_sourced_files` to recursively check what files are then
+file, and then calls `_sourced_files` to check what files are then
-being sourced.
+being sourced etc..

 Now we have some kind of idea about what is being configured in our shell.
 You
 might have noticed that I add `# some description` after my function definitions?